Brewtarget/brewtarget/dev-doc/database.markdown

 ## History
 In the beginning, there were XML flat files.
 These files were strictly BeerXML compliant and took a long time to load.
 I tend to have a lot of recipes with numerous brewnotes on each one.
 Loading the flat files took in excess of 30 seconds from the time Brewtarget started before it was usable.
 And I had the brilliant idea "Hey!
 Let's put this all into an RDBMS!".

 I mocked up a sample schema (which can still be seen in ideas/parse\_database.pl) and put the idea forward.
 Rocketman agreed with my idea and we set about it.
 It was hard and, frankly, I think burned both me and Rocketman out.
-Rocketman did the initial heavy lift of figuring out how to do it in Qt, as it was frankly beyond my ability.
+Rocketman did the initial heavy lift of figuring out how to do it in Qt, as it was beyond my ability.
 I chased the bugs and wrote the code to make it complete.
 This work was released as Brewtarget v2.0

 In the course of making these changes, we made a few decisions that would have an impact and are relevant to this document.
 Our first decision was to use SQLite as the RDBMS, with an intent that we would expand support later.
 This was done to make the transition for users easy, and to reduce the amount of code we needed to write.
 The second decision was that we would cache nothing -- all reads would read from the database and all writes would immediately write to the database.

 After the release of version 2, I decided to expand the database to support PostgreSQL.
 I wanted to an RDBMS with a network interface, so that we could consider a mobile version and not have to worry about synchronizing data between multiple sources.
 My choice to use PostgreSQL was one mostly of personal preference, but it turns out I made a lucky choice.
 We had used 'id' as the primary key on all the tables, and it seems 'id' is a reserved word for MySQL.
-This change, believe it or not, will make it possible for us to support MySQL with only minor changes.
+One of the important drivers of this series of changes has been how to address that problem in as transparent a manner as possible.

 In the process of going to PostgreSQL, it became apparent that we were suffering significant performance issues due to our decision to never cache.
 I did some investigation and decided that we needed to cache at least three properties: name, deleted and display.
 I modified the BeerXMLElement object and wrote some primitive caching mechanisms that resulted in a significant performance increase.
 Some of this change can be considered as the logical successor to that.

 ## Other issues
 Over time, we have grown an uncomfortable number of hashes, arrays, etc. to define the tables.
 In the current code base, if you want to add a column to a table you need to edit 7 (maybe 8) files in multiple places and make sure that your edits were consistent.
 This makes me very unhappy and does not spark joy.
 So I wanted to find a better way.

 I also have a dislike for DatabaseSchemaHelper.
 Between the code and the headers, it consists of 2000 lines of code that is hard to read, hard to parse and very difficult to maintain.
 It also duplicates almost all of the information we are stashing in the previously mentioned hashes, arrays and maps.
-Any solution I find needs to reduce those files to the task of creating tables and updating schema.
+Any solution needed to reduce that class to the task of updating schema.

 # Overview
 This change is massive.
-It touches literally every object and changes how we interact with every table.
+It touches literally every BeerXML object and changes how we interact with every table.
 I will attempt to document what the changes are and why they are.
 I promise it is worth it; my start up time has gone from 8 seconds to 2 seconds and a remote database almost becomes usable.

 ## Caches
 Every table primitive (eg, hops, equipment, etc.) now caches the attributes.